 January 12th…”WHAT DID YOUR FATHER DO FOR A LIVING?”

-As his father before him, my father was a tiller of the soil and another great All American Farmer.
-Due to the hard times of The Depression in his childhood area of northern Minnesota, my father only finished his 8th Grade year of education in the public school system.
-He then left home to begin his new chapter of life as a hired farm hand to various farms in his area.
-It must have been a real adventure for a 14 year old boy to being working at various farms in the Mahnomen, Minnesota area in those days.
-Dad was grateful to get even the simple wages of a place to sleep and a meal for his tummy in exchange for long days in the farmer’s fields.
+As his father before him, my father was a tiller of the soil and counted among other great All American Farmers.
+Due to the hard times of growing up in The Great Depression of the 1930’s, Russ managed to survive in his childhood era of northern Minnesota.
+Our father only finished his 8th Grade year of education in the public school system.
+He then left home to begin his new chapter of life as a hired farm hand to various farms in his home area.
+It must have been a real adventure for a 14 year old boy to be working at various farms in and near Mahnomen, Minnesota.
+Dad was grateful to get even the simple wages of a place to sleep and a meal for his tummy (with a few dollars in his pocket) in exchange for long days in the farmer’s fields.

 While there, in northern Iowa, Russell caught the eye of another Norwegian of the gentle persuasion……that of our dear mother, Clarice Arlone Sletten.
 They were married in June of 1941 and the newlyweds went to work for a couple bachelor brother farmers near Mom’s tiny village of Scarville, Iowa.